Foundational Health vs. Symptomatic Farming: Breaking the Cycle of Chasing Problems

 The microscope shows you directly whether your management practices are building biology or destroying it.
 Where you see broken soil biology under the microscope, you will find vulnerable plants in the field.

-Research at institutions from Washington State to Texas A&M has documented "induced systemic resistance" - when beneficial soil microorganisms colonize plant roots, they prime the plant's entire immune system.
+Research at institutions from Washington State to Texas A&M has documented induced systemic resistance — when beneficial soil microorganisms colonize plant roots, they prime the plant's entire immune system through the jasmonic acid and ethylene pathway.
 Studies on disease-suppressive soils show that after an initial disease outbreak, beneficial microbes build up and protect subsequent crops.
 The soil itself develops immunity.

 Nature's Timeline vs Working Land